What is secretin therapy?

-It’s claimed that secretin therapy can reduce the behaviour characteristics of autism spectrum disorder (ASD).
-Secretin might also be given to someone as a way of working out how well the pancreas is functioning or to pick up problems in the digestive system.
+Supporters of this therapy claim that secretin therapy can reduce the behaviour characteristics of autism.
+Secretin therapy might also be used to work out how well someone’s pancreas is functioning or to pick up problems in their digestive system.

 Where does secretin therapy come from?

-This therapy comes from observations of three children with autism spectrum disorder (ASD).
+This therapy comes from observations of three autistic children.
 These three children were given secretin when they were having endoscopies.
 It was claimed that the dose of secretin led to improvements in their behaviour.
-As a result, secretin gained popularity as a potential ASD therapy.
+As a result, secretin gained popularity as a potential autism therapy.

 What is the idea behind secretin therapy?

-This therapy is based on the idea that problems with the stomach and digestion in children with autism spectrum disorder (ASD) can interfere with their ability to focus on and develop skills like communicating with others.
+This therapy is based on the idea that problems with the stomach and digestion in autistic children can interfere with their ability to focus on and develop skills like communicating with others.

-It’s claimed that when these digestion problems are managed, children with ASD are ‘freed up’ to focus on developing skills.
+It’s claimed that when these digestion problems are managed, autistic children are ‘freed up’ to focus on developing skills.

 What does secretin therapy involve?

-This therapy involves giving an injection of either natural or synthetic secretin to the person with autism spectrum disorder (ASD).
+This therapy involves giving the person an injection of either natural or synthetic secretin.

-There are no standard therapeutic guidelines about the use of secretin for the treatment of ASD.
+There are no standard therapeutic guidelines about the use of secretin as an autism therapy.
 Most studies have given people a single dose.
 Others have given more than one dose (usually 4-6 weeks apart).